 Since 2008, he has organized numerous exhibitions and programs as an independent curator.
-The forthcoming FRONT International 2022 triennial is titled Oh, Gods of Dust and Rainbows; it will feature over 70 international artists presented across twenty museums and venues in Cleveland, Akron, and Oberlin, Ohio.
-Notable past exhibitions and programs include the 13th A.I.R.
+From 2019–2022, he served as Artistic Director of FRONT International 2022: Cleveland Triennial for Contemporary Art.
+Entitled Oh, Gods of Dust and Rainbows, this expansive exhibition featured over 100 international artists presented across 30 museums and venues in Cleveland, Akron, and Oberlin, Ohio.
+Notable past exhibitions and programs include Our Silver City, 2094 at Nottingham Contemporary; the 13th A.I.R.
 Biennial: let’s try listening again, New York (2019); Fikra Graphic Design Biennial 01: Ministry of Graphic Design, Sharjah, UAE (2018); Masterpieces & Curiosities: Elaine Lustig Cohen, Jewish Museum, New York (2018); P!CKER, Stanley Picker Gallery at Kingston University London (2017–2018); Design & Empire [working title], Liverpool Biennial (2017); Brian O’Doherty: Speaking in Lines, Simone Subal Gallery, New York (2017); Creative Operational Solutions, Para Site, Hong Kong (2016); and DIS-PLAY / RE-PLAY, Austrian Cultural Forum, New York (2016).
 From 2012–2017, Prem was founder and curator of P!, the experimental “Mom-and-Pop-Kunsthalle” in New York’s Chinatown, which mounted over forty on- and offsite exhibitions including the first US solo presentations of artists including Céline Condorelli, Karel Martens, Maryam Jafri, Michal Helfman, Société Réaliste, and Wong Kit Yi.
 His independent exhibitions and curatorial research have been supported by Artis, Graham Foundation, Mondriaan Fonds, and New York State Council for the Arts.